-The twinkle of lights, the smell of freshly cut Christmas trees, homemade cookies, holiday shopping, the newest Hallmark movies (much to the chagrin of my boys), and finding the perfect gift for my loved ones are all reasons I adore Christmas time.
+The twinkle of lights, the smell of freshly cut Christmas trees, homemade cookies, holiday shopping, the newest Hallmark movies, and finding the perfect gift for my loved ones are all reasons I adore Christmas time.

 Experiences bring more joy than material objects according to Dr. Thomas Gilovich at Cornell University.
-One reason may be because we are able to reminisce about our experience again and again reliving the joy we felt.
+One reason may be that we are able to reminisce about our experiences again and again.

-- Gilovich found that new purchases lead to new, higher expectations, not happiness.
+- New purchases lead to new, higher expectations, not happiness.
 Objects become mundane while experiences never do.

-- Experiences strengthen relationships and help us build connections with others resulting in greater meaning in our lives when compared to material possessions.
+- Experiences strengthen relationships and help us build connections with others.

-- Experiences make a greater impact on who we are and who we become.
-They help shape our identity and allow us to feel joy, have increased self-confidence and to try new things.
+- Experiences shape our identity and make a greater impact on who we are and who we become.

-- Less waste goes to our landfills and experiences take no space to store, for all you Marie Kondo fans out there.
+- Less waste goes to our landfills and experiences take no space to store.

 This year I asked myself, why not find an experience I can give my loved ones right here in Utah Valley?
 Avoiding the stresses of uncertain shipping rates, times and delays while at the same time supporting our local stores and communities seems like the perfect way to bring holiday cheer.